Over the years, I have fantasized about simply walking out of the backdoor, with my dog, and heading North.

 I am not entirely sure why I have not just done this?
 Anyway, I have not.
 I have however, done plenty of walks with my dog, and on my own, and with friends, always returning to home eventually.

 This year (2020), as the planet starts to spit out humans in earnest, I feel time is short.
 Somehow, despite knowing this, I am still not simply heading North on foot.
 I am instead planning just #59Walks in different places to celebrate the 59 times that I have spun around the sun.
-Perhaps more time in the little bit of the natural world that still clings to life, will help ease my eco-anxiety?
+Perhaps more time spent in the little bit of the natural world that still clings to life, will help ease my eco-anxiety?

 I walk every day.
 One of the things I love about living in Howick is that it is possible to walk to the shops, the hairdresser or to meet friends.
 I start most days with a walk in the suburbs or along the river path that clings to the banks of the uMngeni.
 The streets are quiet, the verges are wide and the skies are lovely.